johnathanlsimpson/resume/README.md

 ## Development Experience

-### Lead Web Developer, Graphic Designer, *Innovative*
+### Lead Developer, Designer, Marketer *Innovative*
 2019 - PRESENT
-* In-house web developer for industrial refrigeration company.
+* In-house web developer, graphic designer, and marketer for industrial refrigeration company.
+* Designs newsletters, booklets, flyers, social media graphics, and other promotional items, using Photoshop and InDesign.
-* Designs and codes custom Wordpress themes for suite of company-owned properties, using PHP, HTML, JS, and CSS.
+* Designs and codes custom WordPress themes for a suite of company-owned properties, using PHP, HTML, JS, and CSS.
-* Designs pamphlets, newsletters, and other company materials, using Photoshop, Illustrator, and InDesign.
-* Acts as Marketing consultant and gives ideas to drive brand growth.
+* Collects and analyzes website and social media analytics, and makes evidence-based decisions to increase traffic.
+* Researches and performs SEO on company properties.
+* Writes promotional copy and edits informational blog articles.

-### Lead Developer, Graphic Designer, *vk.gy*
+### Lead Developer, Designer, Marketer *vk.gy*
 2014 - PRESENT
-* Founder and lead developer for community-run repository of band information.
+* Founder and lead developer of band information database.
-* Develops custom-purpose, bilingual CMS powered by PHP7 and SQL.
+* Develops and maintains custom CMS powered by PHP and SQL.
-* Designs and develops frontend using HTML5, CSS3, JavaScript ES6, and jQuery.
+* Designs and develops frontend with HTML, CSS, and JavaScript.
-* Creates custom automation tools with PHP and JavaScript to increase speed and ease of data entry.
+* Uses principles of UI/UX to increase ease of data entry and reduce errors in data.
-* Uses command line/Git for version control and Github for collaboration with co-developer.
-* Continuously re-evaluates code to increase speed, reliability, and accessibility.
-* Designs branding and promotional physical goods (stickers, t-shirts, etc.).
+* Uses analytics, search console, and heatmaps to make improvements to SEO.
+* Builds and maintains professional business relationships with companies and artists in the industry.
-* Manages community of 500+ and plan online events, including a successful Patreon campaign.
+* Planned and launched a successful Patreon campaign.
-* Builds and maintains professional industry relationships.

-## Freelance Web Developer, Graphic Designer, *Self-Employed*
+## Freelance Web Developer, Graphic Designer *Self-Employed*
 2008 - PRESENT
 * Develops custom web solutions for clients, mainly using PHP7, SQL, and JavaScript ES6.
 * Designs and builds custom responsive, mobile-first front-ends using HTML5 and CSS3.